TechnoByteJS/perplexityjb/README.md

 ```

-Your prompt should look roughly like this:
+To jailbreak it, your message should look roughly like this:

 ```
 [fake question]